Walachul/milestone4/README.md

         vii.
 Make sure that stripe version 1.7 is installed in order for the stripe.js to work

         viii.
 You will need your own S3 bucket for the profile and products images.

+        ix.
+Don't forget to set in settings.py DEBUG=True.
+It is turned off in production.
  ##### Environment variables

         You can either create an env.py and store the env variables there and import them where needed or